 The Series 2021 Bonds are special, limited obligations of the SFMTA payable solely from Pledged Revenues and from amounts on deposit in certain funds and accounts held under the Indenture and subject to the terms thereof.
 No funds of the SFMTA other than the Pledged Revenues and such amounts held under the Indenture are pledged to or available for payment of the principal of, premium, if any, or interest on the Series 2021 Bonds.
 Section 8A.105 of the Charter requires the City to transfer certain moneys to the SFMTA to support the SFMTA's activities.
 The proceeds of transfers from the City's General Fund to support such activities do not constitute any portion of Pledged Revenues, and the principal of, premium, if any, and interest on the Series 2021 Bonds is not payable from the proceeds of such transfers or from the City's General Fund.
-The SFMTA will not apply the proceeds of such transfers to the payment of debt service on the Series 2021 Bonds, and the City has no obligation to transfer any amounts from the City's General Fund to the SFMTA for the purpose of paying the principal of, premium, if any, and interest on the Series 2021 Bonds.
+The SFMTA will not apply the proceeds of such transfers to the payment of debt service on the Series 2021 Bonds, and the City has no obligation to transfer any amounts from the City's General Fund to the SFMTA will not apply the proceeds of such transfers on the Series 2021 Bonds.
 See "THE SAN FRANCISCO MUNICIPAL TRANSPORTATION AGENCY - City General Fund Transfers."